pandavsky/BHA_DocumentationSite/about.md

 ---

-This is the BioHack Academy documentation site of Mayumi Sakai My background is musicology, interacrion design, and fermented food.
+This is the BioHack Academy documentation site of Mayumi Sakai My background is in musicology, interacrion design, and fermented food.